ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

         1. Start the service "MySQL57" in services.

 - **upgrade** Update the Common Calibration directory.
-    1. Do a git status to find out if files have been added or changed (if they have query why this is and take appropriate action)
+    1. Do a git status to find out if files have been added or changed (if they have a query why this is and take appropriate action)
     1. Git pull the latest version onto the system (if any file changes make a note so it can be sent to the instrument scientists so they know things have been changed)

 - **install** If you are using any serial devices with the system, don't forget to check that nport is installed, and configure the COM settings as standard (moxa 1 starts at COM5, moxa 2 at COM21, etc.)